GMO labeling initiative moves a step closer to Oregon ballot

 PORTLAND Ore.
 (Reuters) - An initiative requiring mandatory labeling of genetically modified foods in Oregon moved one step closer to the November ballot on Wednesday after advocates said they submitted more than enough qualifying signatures to the state.

-New Approach Oregon officials say they submitted more than 155,000 signatures to the Secretary of State’s Office in Salem, far exceeding the required 87,213 needed by July 3 to qualify for the ballot.
+Oregon Right to Know officials say they submitted more than 155,000 signatures to the Secretary of State’s Office in Salem, far exceeding the required 87,213 needed by July 3 to qualify for the ballot.

 The state, which must validate the signatures, has until Aug.
 2 to determine if it will qualify.